-Generative AI (artificial intelligence) is predicted to have massive impacts on employment.
+Generative AI (artificial intelligence) is beginning to have an impact on employment.
 But even as it eliminates some jobs, it will change and create many more, making HI (human interaction) an even more vital skill.
-Here’s a look at its likely impacts, and how companies can thrive by making the best use of both AI and HI.
+Here’s a look at its likely impacts, the pros and cons of AI in the workplace, and how companies can thrive by making the best use of both AI and HI.

-The remaining jobs will be changed.
-For example, programmers will spend more time on problem solving and design, with AI doing more of the actual code writing.
-Lawyers and financial analysts will spend more time on strategy, while AI automates research tasks.
-And customer service reps will focus on resolving complex issues while AI answers the more routine, common customer questions.
+As jobs change in the face of AI, programmers, for example, might spend more time on problem-solving and design, with AI doing more of the actual code writing.
+Lawyers and financial analysts could spend more time on strategy, while AI automates research tasks.
+Customer service reps can focus on resolving complex issues while AI answers the more routine, common customer questions.

 In this very unsettling environment, an increased focus on human face-to-face interaction is crucial.
 AI will drive change, but human intelligence is also vital – and team building supports this.